Tensor-Reloaded/Advanced-Topics-in-Neural-Networks-Template-2023/Lab11/README.md

 ***
 ## Optimizing PyTorch pipelines

 "Another benefit of striving for efficiency is that the process forces you to understand the problem in more depth.
-At the same time, this increased depth of understanding leads to more efficient implementations." - Alex Stepanov, [Three Algorithmic Journeys](http://stepanovpapers.com/Journeys/Journeys-0.3.pdf)
+At the same time, this increased depth of understanding leads to more efficient implementations." - Alexander Stepanov, [Three Algorithmic Journeys](http://stepanovpapers.com/Journeys/Journeys-0.3.pdf)
 ***
 Caution: Spending 5 hours to optimize a single pipeline that runs for only 1 hour is a waste of time.